 The action buttons above the grid enable you to :

 - Distribute Agents to selected connectors.

 - Reconnect Devices, a step required after the Agent app distribution status is complete.
 Select multiple rows to perform this action on several connectors at once.

 - Remove a connector from the list.
 This can only be done for a disconnected connector.
 The button only removes the connector from the list of connectors; it does not delete the physical connector installed on a remote machine.
 When a connector that has been removed is restarted, it will be displayed again in the grid.

 Tip: You can select multiple connectors and apply the actions to all of the selected connectors.

-To automatically sign and distribute agents:
+To distribute agents: